-Updated 3/15/03: Good Morning America reports in “College Freshman with Peanut Allergy Dies After Eating a Cookie”, his EpiPen®Auto-Injector was in his suitcase and his mother had an expired EpiPen®Auto-Injector in her cabinet, check out the story for more details.
+Updated 3/15/03: “College Freshman with Peanut Allergy Dies After Eating a Cookie”reports in EpiPen®Auto-Injector, his EpiPen®Auto-Injector was in his suitcase and his mother had an expired EpiPen®Auto-Injector in her cabinet, check out the story for more details.

 The allergist who first diagnosed my son right after his second birthday explained we would need to go to the hospital and showed us how to use the EpiPen®Auto-Injector if he had a reaction to his long list of allergens.
 At my son’s swim lesson two days later the nurse who performed the testing recognized me and pulled me aside to explain that my son could die from a cookie.
 I’ll never forget her words.
 The splashing, laughter and pool noise came to a screeching halt and all I heard was her voice.
 Die?
 Did she just use the “D” word?
 I am eternally grateful for her warnings.
 I quickly reorganized my plans for managing this disease.